helsingborg-stad/migrate-site/README.md

 2. Edit or add one or more site files in /sites directory.
 Edit directory names and domains.

 ## Run script manualy
-1. cd to directory
+1. cd to migrate-site directory
-2. write bash sync.sh to execute the script
+2. Type: bash sync.sh to execute the script

 ## Run script once a week in cron
-0 14 * * 1   root   bash /path_to_this_app/sync.sh > /dev/null
+0 14 * * 1  yourusername  bash /path_to_this_app/sync.sh > /dev/null